-IN INTRODUCTION 1. Р REAMBLE 6 20)23 F PROXY VOTING GUIDELINES 8 1. А NNUAL REPORT, ACCOUNTS, DIVIDEND AND DISCHARGE 9 1.1 Annual report and accounts 9 1.2 Discharge of the Board of Directors 9 1.3 Allocation of income and dividend distribution 10 2.
-S USTAINABILITY 11 2.1 Sustainability report 11 2.2 Climate Strategy (Say on climate) 11 2.3 Climate Report (Say on climate) 12 3. В OARD OF DIRECTORS 13 3.1 Election or re-election of non-executive directors 13 3.2 Election or re-election of executive directors 15 3.3 Election or re-election of the chairman of the board of directors 15 3.4 Election or re-election of the members of the remuneration committee 16 3.5 Grouped elections or re-elections of directors 17 4. Α UDIT FIRM 18 4.1 Election or re-election of the audit firm 18 5. В OARD AND EXECUTIVE REMUNERATION 19 5.1 Remuneration system and incentive plans 19 5.2 Remuneration report 19 5.3 Total remuneration amount for the board of directors 19 5.4 Amount of fixed remuneration for the executive management 20 5.5 Maximum amount of variable remuneration (prospective or retrospective vote) 20 5.6 Total remuneration amount (fixed and variable) for the executive management 21 5.7 exec Length of employment contracts and of notice periods of the members of th utive management e 22
+IN IKO DUCTION 5 1.
+PF REAMBLE 6 20 23 P ROXY VOTING GUIDELINES 8 1. Αl NNUAL REPORT, ACCOUNTS, DIVIDEND AND DISCHARGE 9 1.1 Annual report and accounts 9 1.2 Discharge of the board of directors 9 1.3 Allocation of income and dividend distribution 10 2.
+SU JSTAINABILITY 11 2 2.1 Sustainability report 11 2 2.2 Climate strategy (Say on climate) 11 2 2.3 Climate report (Say on climate) 12 3. В DARD OF DIRECTORS 13 ( 3.1 Election or re-election of non-executive directors 13 ( 3.2 Election or re-election of executive directors 15 ( 3.3 Election or re-election of the chairman of the board of directors 15 ( 3.4 Election or re-election of the members of the remuneration committee 16 ( 3.5 Grouped elections or re-elections of directors 17 4. Αl JDIT FIRM 18 4 4.1 Election or re-election of the audit firm 18 5. В DARD AND EXECUTIVE REMUNERATION 19 5.1 Remuneration system and incentive plans 19 5.2 Remnuneration report 19 5.3 Total remuneration amount for the board of directors 19 5.4 Amount of fixed remuneration for the executive management 20 5.5 Maximum amount of variable remuneration (prospective or retrospective vo te) 20 5.6 Total remuneration amount (fixed and variable) for the executive manageme nt 21 5.7 Length of employment contracts and of notice periods of the members of the ne 22

-6. C APITAL STRUCTURE AND SHAREHOLDER RIGHTS 23 6.1 Changes in the capital structure 23 6.2 Capital fluctuation margin 23 6.3 Capital increase without specific purpose 24 6.4 Capital increase for a specific purpose 24 6.5 of pa Share repurchase with cancellation or capital reduction via reimbursement r value 25 6.6 Share repurchase without cancellation 25 6.7 Capital reduction via cancellation of shares 26 6.8 Cancellation or introduction of a class of shares 26 6.9 Removal or introduction of a limit on voting rights 26 6.10 Removal or introduction of an opting out or opting up clause 26 6.11 Introduction or renewal of anti-takeover provisions 26 7. Μ ERGERS, ACQUISITIONS, SPIN OFF, AND RELOCATIONS 27 7.1 Proposals for mergers, acquisitions, splits and relocations 27 8. Α MENDMENTS TO THE ARTICLES OF ASSOCIATION 28 8.1 Various amendments to the articles of association 28 8.2 Fixing of the minimum and maximum board size 28 8.3 Modification of the length of the mandate of directors 28 8.4 Modifications of the articles of association related to remuneration 29 9.
-SI HAREHOLDER RESOLUTIONS 31 10).
-O THER BUSINESS 32 10.1 Resolutions not featured on the agenda 32 10.2 Election or re-election of the independent representative 32 Α PPEN DIX .33 AF DIX 1: INDEPENDENCE CRITERIA FOR THE MEMBERS OF THE BOARD OI F 34 DIX 2: MAXIMUM NUMBER OF BOARD MANDATES 35 AF DIX 3: REQUIREMENTS WITH REGARD TO THE REMUNERATION REPOR APPENDIX 4: REQUIREMENTS WITH REGARD TO VARIABLE REMUNERATION (BONUS AND LONG-TERM INCENTIVE PLANS) 40 APPENDIX 5: SHAREHOLDER RESOLUTIONS 4
+6. CA APITAL STRUCTURE AND SHAREHOLDER RIGHTS 23 6.1 Changes in the capital structure 23 6.2 Capital fluctuation margin 23 6.3 Capital increase without specific purpose 24 6.4 Capital increase for a specific purpose 24 6.5 Share repurchase with cancellation or capital reduction via reimbursement of of par va 25 6.6 Share repurchase without cancellation 25 6.7 Capital reduction via cancellation of shares 26 6.8 Cancellation or introduction of a class of shares 26 6.9 Removal or introduction of a limit on voting rights 26 6.10 Removal or introduction of an opting out or opting up clause 26 6.11 Introduction or renewal of anti-takeover provisions 26 7. М ERGERS, ACQUISITIONS, SPIN OFF, AND RELOCATIONS 27 7.1 Proposals for mergers, acquisitions, splits and relocations 27 8.
+A MENDMENTS TO THE ARTICLES OF ASSOCIATION 28 8.1 Various amendments to the articles of association 28 8.2 Fixing of the minimum and maximum board size 28 8.3 Modification of the length of the mandate of directors 28 8.4 Modifications of the articles of association related to remuneration 29 9.
+SH IAREHOLDER RESOLUTIONS 31 10 ).
+O THER BUSINESS 32 10.1 Resolutions not featured on the agenda 32 10.2 Election or re-election of the independent representative 32 Αl PPEN DIX .33 ΑF DIX 1: INDEPENDENCE CRITERIA FOR THE MEMBERS OF THE BOARD OF F 34 DIX 2: MAXIMUM NUMBER OF BOARD MANDATES 35 DIX 3: REQUIREMENTS WITH REGARD TO THE REMUNERATION REPORT Ol R SYS ΓEM 37 DIX 4: REQUIREMENTS WITH REGARD TO VARIABLE REMUNERATION AND LONG-TERM INCENTIVE PLANS) 40 ΔΓ PPFNI DIX 5: SHAREHOLDER RESOLUTIONS 42